-video player for artists by artists
+Video player for artists by artists

-VideoPi fixes all these problems:
+VideoPi solves these problems:

-- it plays virtually any video format you can think of1,
+- it supports virtually any video format

 - lend you a VideoPi (or two, or a dozen) for a daily price for as long as you need,

 - or we can sell it to you, so it will be yours and yours only forever.

 In either case, we will help you with the initial setup.

 We haven’t come up with a price list or the exact extent of provided support and maintenance yet, so just send us an email and we’ll get back to you.

 Make sure the HDMI or S-Video cable is connected before you power on VideoPi.